 But Savers know that at the Save Institute, we promote an entirely different approach.
 It’s mainly based on clinical nutrition that includes not only vitamins and minerals that build and renew bones, but other important nutrients your doctor will never tell you about, such as antioxidants.
-In fact, an entire chapter of the Save Our Bones Program is dedicated to a thorough explanation of these essential bone-builders, and the evidence-backed reasons why they are so vital for your bone health.
+In fact, an entire chapter of the Osteoporosis Reversal Program is dedicated to a thorough explanation of these essential bone-builders, and the evidence-backed reasons why they are so vital for your bone health.

 The good news is that all of these bone-rejuvenating nutrients are found in delicious foods you can get at any grocery store – not in exotic difficult-to find delicacies.

 In today’s article, I share a delicious and easy-to-prepare recipe that includes no fewer than seven bone-building polyphenols, an especially healthful type of antioxidant we’re going to delve into in this article.